anirudhagaikwad/ADS_Python/README.md

 ## How to Use This Curriculum

-1. **Start with the Basics**: Build a strong foundation in programming and basic data structures.
+1. Start with the Basics: Build a strong foundation in programming and basic data structures.
-2. **Progress Gradually**: Work through core data structures, algorithms, and advanced topics.
+2. Progress Gradually: Work through core data structures, algorithms, and advanced topics.
-3. **Practice and Implement**: Solve problems and implement each topic to reinforce learning.
+3. Practice and Implement: Solve problems and implement each topic to reinforce learning.
-4. **Explore Advanced Topics**: Once comfortable, dive into specialized and advanced topics such as graph theory, dynamic programming, and probabilistic data structures.
+4. Explore Advanced Topics: Once comfortable, dive into specialized and advanced topics such as graph theory, dynamic programming, and probabilistic data structures.

 ---